 7. Check for Local Internet Outages

-Still wondering “why is my WiFi not working”, even though everything looks fine?
+Everything looks fine, but the WiFi isn’t working?
 Your ISP might be to blame.
 Internet outages can affect entire neighborhoods.

 Use the Fing App or Fing Desktop to check for outages reported in your area.
 This saves you time on unnecessary troubleshooting when the issue is completely out of your hands.